AdobeDocs/journey-optimizer.en/help/using/action/consent.md

 ### Important notes {#important-notes}

-In Journey Optimizer, consent can be leveraged in custom actions.
+In Journey Optimizer, consent can <!--also -->be leveraged in custom actions.
 If you want to use it with the build-in message capabilities, you need to use a condition activity to filter customers in your journey.

 With consent management, two journey activities are analyzed: